Skip to content

 Mac Catalyst

-We can also specify to build Mac Catalyst programs.
+We can also specify building Mac Catalyst programs.

 sh